Cervical Spondylosis Exercises: Relief and Strengthening Tips

 How to Do It: Sit or stand and keep your back straight.
 Slowly lean your head to one shoulder until you feel a gentle stretch on the opposite side.
 Hold for 15-30 seconds and repeat on the other side.

-Advantages: This exercise is quite effective in gaining flexibility and will help reduce stiffness.
+Advantages: This exercise is particularly effective for improving flexibility and also helps reduce stiffness in the neck.

 2. Chin Tucks